ndowmon/Masters-Thesis/README.md

-# Masters-Thesis
+# Masters Thesis

 My masters thesis shares the work I completed as a graduate research assistant at MIT.
 This work describes two code bases (V1 - Python, V2 - Java) developed for the research sponsor, a fortune 100 company.
+The code is private at the request of the research sponsor.

 ## Abstract